 Bryant Park: a fun place to relax with Kids

-After lunch, head to Bryant Park, which is also a great place to stop for coffee or lunch.
+Head to Bryant Park, for lunch or a coffee stop.
 There are plenty of tables and chairs you can stop at.
 For coffee, we liked Le Pain Quotidien or Breads Bakery.
 Whole Foods is a good place to grab a to-go lunch.
 Or if you need a sweet treat, try Waffles and Dingles.

 Kid Tip: There is no playground, but there is a children’s area with books, magnetic tiles and other things kids will love.
 There’s also a small carousel.